CompTIA ITF+ Practice Test

 Question: 1 / 400

-What does 'booting' refer to?
+What does "virtualization" refer to?

 Get further explanation with Examzify DeepDiveBeta